tannazmo/Group-Project-10/README.md

 This is a dataset provided by the FDA based upon submissions by medical professionals about medications and their effect (adverse effect) on those who take them.
 It is important to mention that our datasource is limited to the reported cases.

 The data collected by FDA is available through their API or CSV files.
-As the API data went through a harmonization process that removed duplicate records, we downloaded the reports from the API for our dataset.
+As the API data went through a harmonization process that removed duplicate records, we downloaded the reports from the API to create our dataset.

 Example of API query used: